Sherbb/DeepAction/README.md

+Status:
+Right now im using this system in another project with lots of changes.
+I'll update THIS repo with all the lessons learned from then when im done.

 # DeepAction
 A platform to create ability based action games in Unity.
 This HEAVILY relies on ODIN, and can not function without it.